Five Holidays Christians Celebrate During the Yuletide Season

 Holy Innocents Day is perhaps the most depressing of my mentioned observances on this list.
 It is celebrated on the 28th or the 29th (depending) of December.
 For a lot of Christians, this day is a day to remember the children who were killed under King Herod's orders.
 Although this seems very sad in tone, one should appreciate that the deaths of these children and the mourning of their families is remembered to this day.
 Some Christians feast on this day, surely happy that their own children are safe.

-What is your favorite holiday in winter?
+What is your favorite holiday in the wintertime?
 Did I mention it or is it some other festivity?
 Please tell me your thoughts in the comments below!
 Happy holidays and a very merry Christmas to you all!!!

 © 2017 Alexander James Guckenberger